-Whether I stand before a classroom full of students or I meet with someone one-on-one, I try to treat each student as somebody who is going to do something very meaningful and influential in life.
+Marvin Chun "I came for the students.
+They're not just smart, but well balanced in a way that makes it special to teach and do research here.
+Whether I stand before a classroom full of students or meet with someone one-on-one, I try to treat each student as somebody who is going to do something very meaningful and influential in life.
 Our alumni bear that out.
 This is what energizes me in the classroom.
 If something I teach lingers with students so that it helps them do the right thing outside of the classroom, that's my reward."

-John Merriman "I've almost been wooed away to other universities three times during my 40 years here.
+John Merriman "I've almost been wooed away to other universities three times.
 Once it came down to the wire and I was making my decision in the last hour or two.
 But there I was teaching my modern French history course to about 150 students, walking up and down the aisle of the lecture hall as I often do, and I thought, 'What am I doing, I couldn't possibly leave.'
-Each morning, I wake up and I think, 'God, I'm lucky because I get to go and teach' whatever the subject is that day.
+Each morning, I wake up and think, 'God, I'm lucky because I get to go and teach' whatever the subject is that day.
 For me there's just nothing like it."